Canon 550D vs T7i

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 Both the 550D and the T7i have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 550D better than the Canon T7i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.